What is the Jesus Fellowship Redress Scheme?

 This information was passed to the Police, who launched Operation Lifeboat, examining non-recent abuse in the JFC.
-As a result, a number of criminal cases were successfully prosecuted through the courts.
+As a result, a number of criminal cases were successfully prosecuted.

 The reputation of the Church was badly damaged and the confidence of members of the Church was profoundly shaken.

 On Sunday 26th May 2019, the members of the JFC voted to revoke the Church's constitution.
-The national Church, formerly also known as the Jesus Army, no longer exists and local congregations have either been disbanded or become autonomous.
+The national Church, formerly also known as the Jesus Army, no longer exists.
+Local, formerly JFC, congregations have either been disbanded or become autonomous.

 The winding up of the New Creation Christian Community (NCCC), which formed an integral part of JFC, now falls to the Trustees of Jesus Fellowship Community Trust (JFCT).

-The Trustees and the members of the JFCT recognise that, over a sustained period of time, there have been faults and failures in the Church that have had a profound impact on many people's lives.
+The Trustees of the JFCT recognise that there were faults and failures in the Church that had a profound impact on many people's lives.

 The Trustees are deeply sorry for the abuse that has taken place within Jesus Fellowship Church and the New Creation Christian Community.
 They offer an unreserved apology to all those affected.
 The JFCT Trustees acknowledge the pain many of those people continue to feel.
 As things have become clearer to us, we are grieved and deeply troubled.

 While the Trustees have a legal obligation to provide for the welfare of current members of the JFCT, the Trustees have agreed to provide help and recompense for those who suffered abuse or poor treatment in the past.
 The Trustees are committed to provide resources to help former and current members towards closure from the mistakes and painful experiences of the past.

-A Redress Reference Group, made up of trustees; current and past members; and survivors and their representatives and independent professionals, were leading the development of this Redress Scheme detailed on this website.
-However It is now being developed by Solicitors.
-While harm cannot be undone, the Trustees hope that this can be of some help to those who feel they can engage with the scheme.
+A Redress Reference Group, made up of Trustees, current and past members, survivors and their representatives and independent professionals, were leading the development of this Redress Scheme.
+However, the Scheme is now being developed by Solicitors.
+While harm cannot be undone, the Trustees hope that the Scheme, when it is open, can be of some help to those who feel they can engage with it.